Bryiu/Obsidian/Electronics/Electronic Theory.md

 2. ==Voltage_Drop== : The decrease of electric potential (Voltage) along the path of a conductor.
 	1. In this instance, in class this is used and calculated across a resistor or load

-3. ==Short==: A short circuit is when there is a low resistance connection between two conductors supplying electrical power to a circuit.
+3. ==Short==: A short circuit is when there is a low to no resistance connection between two conductors supplying electrical power to a circuit.
 	1. When this is read on a multimeter at a resistor; the resistor will read 0 Volts and the following resistors in the circuit will read at a higher voltage per Kirchhoff's Law

 4. ==Open==: A break in the circuit.